Ceasari/EncryptDecrypt/README.md

-# Video to Audio Converter
+# EncryptDecrypt

-A simple and lightweight Python script that allows users to extract audio from a video file.
-It prompts the user to input the path to the video file and then extracts the audio, saving it as an MP3 file.
+EncryptDecrypt is a simple command-line tool that allows users to encrypt and decrypt files using a specified password.
+This tool leverages the AES encryption standard via the `pyAesCrypt` library.

 ## Requirements